-Pre-conditional arguments (see 4.6.2.1) offer a way to select an element with the operators = \sim But that may be simple for a single element but to select certain members from a multi value element involves to step through all the members in a loop and examining each member individually.
+The use of 'Boolean Entities' (see 4.6.2.1 Boolean Entities) offer a way to select an element with the operators = \sim But that may be simple for a single element but to select certain members from a multi value element involves to step through all the members in a loop and examining each member individually.
 This is not only time consuming but also requires a lot of lines in the SiteIni.